MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/business-events/data-events.md

 ## Limitations

 1. Data events aren't supported for updates to virtual fields.
 Modify data events are triggered by update operations on the underlying tables of an entity.
-Because virtual fields are values calculated in X++ code, any change in the value doesn't result in any data operations against the physical tables, and doesn't trigger a data event.
+Because virtual fields are values calculated in X++ code, any change in the value doesn't result in any data operations against the physical tables and doesn't trigger a data event.
 For more information on virtual fields, see [Computed columns and virtual fields in data entities](../data-entities/data-entity-computed-columns-virtual-fields.md).
-2. The Data events that occur in Finance and Operations are processed asynchronously across multiple systems to deliver them to the target endpoint.
-Therefore, the order in which they're emitted in Finance and Operations isn't guaranteed to preserve the order in which they're delivered to the endpoints.
+1. The Data events that occur in finance and operations apps are processed asynchronously across multiple systems to deliver them to the target endpoint.
+Therefore, the order in which they're emitted in finance and operations apps isn't guaranteed to preserve the order in which they're delivered to the endpoints.

 [!include[banner](../includes/banner.md)]